Bentleyj/BeyondPhotography/README.md

 ### Day 41

 Today I was inspired by my grandmother Nina Bentley who gifted me a lenticular (thanks Grandma!).
 A Lenticular is a way of preparing two images so that they alternate back and forth when you walk by them as described [here](https://en.wikipedia.org/wiki/Lenticular_printing_).
 Of course I wanted to try it here so I've started out by creating an image that is a lenticular of 2 images by using the mod method to alternate strips of the image one after the other.
 I want ultimately to be able to control the width of these strips.

+### Day 42

+Made the strips thicker and have variable thickness even.
+I thought this was going to be much trickier than it was but the mod function swooped in to save the day.
+Really digging what I can do with this effect.